zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 $ dlv debug --headless --listen=:2345 --log -- -myArg=123
 ```

-> Note: Do not pass the flag `–api-version=2` to dlv.
-The Go extension doesn't support v2 of delve APIs yet.

 Then, create a remote debug configuration in VS Code `launch.json`.

 ```json